abdeoliveira/timepatrol/README.md

 * `rollback`: rolls back the installation to a previous, selected snapshot state.
 Some notes:

-(i) rollback to a snapshot whose kernel is different from the running kernel is not allowed (the script will ABORT).
+(i) rolling back to a snapshot whose kernel is different from the running kernel is not allowed (the script will ABORT).
 You must adjust the current kernel (downgrade/upgrade), then reboot (so it is loaded), then try to rollback.